 Hyundai Kona Electric

 The Hyundai Kona Electric is one car on this list likely to tempt you away from an ICEV and into the realms of EV ownership.
-Not only does it manage to line up as one of the cheapest electric cars in Australia for 2021, but it also delivers outstanding range and practicality.
+Not only does it manage to line up as one of the cheapest electric cars in Australia for 2022 at around AU$60,000, but it also delivers outstanding range and practicality.

 With 390km of real-world range (449km claimed), the Hyundai Kona Electric betters its Ioniq stablemate by some margin.
 This is thanks to a 64kWh battery, that means more juice for those longer journeys.
 Power output is also respectable, with 150kW and 395Nm of torque — enough for the Kona Electric to do the 100km/h sprint in 7.6 seconds.